daattali/beautiful-jekyll/_posts/2017-05-01-UsingJekyll.md

 What a great idea.
 Other than purchasing a domain at an annual fee of $20, the website is up and runnning with no other incurred costs, only my time.

 I tried this sample and choose a theme which creates a simple page with no header and footer and then started to add features to it, like a nice header, footer and formatting.
-I finally decided that was going to tak beautiful-jekyll and start from a template that had a lot of the features already built in. https://medium.freecodecamp.com/an-illustrated-guide-for-setting-up-your-website-using-github-cloudflare-5a7a11ca9465 https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/
+I finally decided that was going to take too long so I forked a copy of beautiful-jekyll and started from a template that had a lot of the features I wanted already built in. https://medium.freecodecamp.com/an-illustrated-guide-for-setting-up-your-website-using-github-cloudflare-5a7a11ca9465 https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/

 Pagination.
 This one still gets me.
 Why does a page with pagination have to be called index.html.
 I did not really want pagingations for my posts but what I did want was to  be able to filter posts.
-Finally figured out how to do that. https://jekyllrb.com/docs/pagination/
+Finally figured out how to do that and I will come back later and figure out if I need pagination. https://jekyllrb.com/docs/pagination/

 You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
 I had a hard time with this.
 I know quite a bit of HTML but just could not wrap my head around markdown language and some of the rules.
 I encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.